Slovenia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-In 2023, Slovenia featured the lowest fertility and youngest maternal age in Europe amid ongoing population decline concerns.
+In 2023, Slovenia had the lowest fertility and maternal age levels in Europe, alongside marked long-term declines across several birth metrics.

 Key fertility indicators — Slovenia